Blocto

 Let's build a simple project that sends a simple transaction on Flow testnet with Blocto FCL wallet.

-You need to have Node.js and yarn installed for the rest of the tutorial.
+You need to have and installed for the rest of the tutorial.

 Step 1 - Create app and setup dependencies